Location and Times

 The mortality rate of untreated depression and bipolar disorder is self-evident.
 It is not a character flaw, it is not a personal weakness, it is a serious medical condition involving the center of our nervous system; responsible for our every breath, every thought, every word, every heart beat.
 The underlying cause can range from genetic predisposition to brain trauma.

-Though the health of the brain clearly supersedes all else in terms of treatment priority, among society in general bipolar disorder does not yet have parity with a physical affliction in terms of recognition as a “valid” medical condition, even though the former will take the lives of up to about 20% of those with manic depression.
+Though the health of the brain clearly supersedes all else in terms of treatment priority, among society in general bipolar disorder does not yet have parity with a physical affliction in terms of recognition as a “valid” medical condition, perhaps because it does not often have an obvious manifestation until it is too late.
+The former will take the lives of up to about 20% of those with manic depression.
 To put this in perspective, it has about the same survival rate as breast cancer.protective effects of antidepressants on the hippocampus suggests untreated depression can literally cause brain damage.
 The hippocampus, which is key to memory, is actually reduced up to 25% in severe depression.
 With memory impairment, there is a severe drop in cognitive functioning which makes even small problems overwhelming, and the inability to resolve everyday issues we face daily creates a helplessness and stress that dangerously exacerbates the condition.

 The hippocampus is also more vulnerable to stress than other areas of the brain, as evident in returning vets with PTSD, such as the case with Daniel Somers, who wrote in a devastating suicide letter so poignant it went viral: